awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 When you launch an instance into a host resource group that has a Dedicated Host with available instance capacity, Amazon EC2 launches the instance onto that host\.
 If the host resource group does not have a host with available instance capacity, Amazon EC2 automatically allocates a new host in the host resource group, and then launches the instance onto that host\.
 For more information, see [ Host Resource Groups](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide*\.

+**Requirements and limits**
++ You must associate a core\- or socket\-based license configuration with the AMI\.
++ You can't use SQL Server, SUSE, or RHEL AMIs provided by Amazon EC2 with Dedicated Hosts\.
++ You can't target a specific host by choosing a host ID, and you can't enable instance affinity when launching an instance into a host resource group\.

 You can launch an instance into a host resource group using the following methods\.

 ------
 #### [ Console ]